DavidFigCas/txwifi/README.md

 can use the [Noobs] release to install the latest version of Raspian.

 ### Disable wpa_supplicant on Raspberry Pi
+### But first you must to configurate de wifi country

 You do not want the default **[wpa_supplicant]** (the software that communicates with the wifi driver and connects to Wifi networks,) running and competing with the **IOT Wifi** container.

 ```bash
 # prevent wpa_supplicant from starting on boot